As an Amazon Associate I earn from qualifying purchases.

 This Indian Couscous recipe is fast and easy to prepare and has plenty of flavor for all the Indian food lovers at your dinner table.

 Couscous is pasta!
 Most people think it’s an exotic grain, but it’s not.
 It’s simply pasta cut very, very small to look like a grain.
-Because of this, it’s treated like a grain when paired with other ingredients.
-Like other pastas, it comes in two ways.
+Because of this, it’s treated as a grain when paired with other ingredients.
+Like other kinds of pasta, it comes in two ways.
 Made with white wheat or whole wheat.
 This recipe uses the latter.